How to Replace Motorcycle Coolant

 It's an often overlooked, yet very simple maintenance task to change out the coolant on a motorcycle.
 Aluminum components corrode over time as the coolant breaks down, which is why most manufacturers recommend replacing your coolant every two years or 24,000 miles.
 Watch the video above and follow the steps below to learn how to change the coolant on a Honda motorcycle.

 NOTE: We changed the coolant on a Honda VTX 1800 motorcycle, but the steps for changing the coolant are the same or similar for most motorcycles.

 Tools and Parts Needed - Motorcycle Coolant Change

 - 5mm, 6mm Allen

 - Phillips-head screwdriver

-You'll need to access the fill cap on your machine, and on the Honda VTX 1800 that means removing the seat and the fuel tank.
+NOTE: You need to access the fill cap on your motorcycle, and on the Honda VTX 1800 that means removing the seat and the fuel tank.

 Step 1.
 Remove the seat by locating two 6mm Allen bolts, one on each side of the seat near where the shock absorbers connect.
 Once those bolts are removed, the seat simply lifts off.

 Step 2.
 Remove the fuel tank by taking the rear nut and bolt off.
 They're located at the base of the tank near where it meets with the seat.